danielabar/meblog/src/markdown/rails-console-like-environment-for-plain-ruby.md

   # ...
 end
 ```

 ## Summary

-TODO...
-This approach provides a lightweight, Rails-like console experience for any Ruby project, making interactive debugging and exploration just as easy as when using Rails.
+This post has covered several approaches for providing a Rails-like console experience for any Ruby project, making interactive debugging and exploration just as easy as when using Rails.
+We started by defining `config/environment.rb` to load all project dependencies in one place.
+Then covered options for a project-specific `.irbrc` file and/or a `bin` script.
+If you’re working on a CLI tool or any non-Rails Ruby project, consider adding a console to your workflow.

-## TODO
-* Verify: if already have irbrc customizations in home dir `~/.irbrc`, adding project level will override but not replace other settings
-* Show updated project structure with `config` dir and optional `bin` dir (which can be useful for other bin scripts such as rspec, rubocop, etc.)
-* Reference other irb configuration options (just barely scratched the surface here): https://ruby.github.io/irb/Configurations_md.html
-* Reference useful Ruby doc methods for Dir and File (point to matching Ruby version!)
-* WIP main content
-* organize headings/sub-headings
-* conclusion para
-* edit